top of page

 Reporting

-The main findings of the workshop were then distilled and analysed in a short 9-page report.
-This report also drew on the findings of a previous external evaluation report, highlighting recurrent findings.
-Finally, it made two main recommendations for further work.
+The main findings of the workshop were then distilled and analysed in a concise 10-page report.
+The report also drew on the findings of a previous external evaluation, emphasising recurring themes.
+Finally, it made two key recommendations for future work.

 A question?
 A remark?
 Want to collaborate?